shivpat09/shivpat09/README.md

 - Expanding on Machine Learning
 - Developing more projects (i.e. websites)
 - Coding applications on many platforms
-- Currently looking into ML and projects
+- Currently developing and looking into projects

 ## Stats